linyudoa/rl-wds/notes.md

 validate the model by:

+Need to figure out how to use wdm model on epanet

 1. Train and validate on real history data
 2. Use water head dict
 3. Train on random data and validate on history data